 Additionally, the best e-bike tires can withstand the bike’s extra weight and the greater force on the tires themselves during braking or accelerating.

-First, here’s a list I put together to help you choose the type of e-bike tire that may be best for you.
+Below is a list I put together to help you choose the type of e-bike tire that may be best for you.
 Take a look at the tire sizes and what terrain they’re generally good for… then continue reading to find out what tire and wheel size you need and how to choose the best tire in just 3 steps.

 I’ll help you decide which tire will work best for you so that you’ll have an easier time buying the perfect tire or e-bike with the right tires.